Course summary

 Our modern studios, performance spaces and galleries provide an inspiring work environment, showcasing the work of students as well as hosting Australian and international exhibitions and performances.

-The Faculty of Law, Humanities and the Arts is internationally recognised for its excellence in humanities, social sciences, creative arts and law.
+The Faculty of the Arts, Social Sciences and Humanities is internationally recognised for its excellence in humanities, social sciences, creative arts and law.